On the Proper Heat and Humble Conduct Required in the Baking of Cakes -by King Alfred the Great (circa 892)

 Others are less enthused:

-Following the release of Is It Cheese or Is It Fate?, Crumblethorp has announced no plans for a second novel, stating that “to write again would be to churn butter from a cow already milked.”
+Following the release of Is It Cheese or Is It Fate?, Crumble has announced no plans for a second novel, stating that “to write again would be to churn butter from a cow already milked.”